kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 **9. Selkath Merchant on Manaan**
 - *Buy*: 5x Hyper Battle Stimulant, 5x Hyper Adrenal Strength (2109 Credits left)

-Our main sources of credits are selling items to Janice, which is most of our twice-duplicated inventory.
+Our main source of credits is selling items to Janice, which is most of our twice-duplicated inventory.
 We also use credits from quest rewards, particularly the Taris Duel Ring, Dantooine sidequests and the Manaan Swoop Races.

 ## Route Overview